BirdsCanada/NatureCounts_IntroTutorial/docs/02-LoadPackage.md

 ## Installing the NatureCounts package {#Package2.1}

-You can install the developmental version of NatureCounts from GitHub with the remotes package:
+You can install NatureCounts from GitHub with the remotes package:

 ```r